 What if we all followed our hearts and proudly presented our ‘weeds’ to those around us?
 If we were the color in someone’s cloudy day, provided food for someone who was hungry, healed the sick.

 If this little weed can do all that, imagine how much more we can do when we don’t let our perceived shortcomings get in our way.
 Could we embrace being a weed as a good thing?
 After all, you can learn a lot from a weed.

 I’d love to hear from you.
 What ‘weeds’ hold you back?
-Please tell me in the comments.
+Please share in the comments below.